Huan Wen: Early life and career

 Huan Wen was born in 312.
-His father Huan Yi (桓彝) was a commandery governor.
+His father Huan Yi (桓彝) (Note: He should not be confused with his clansman with a similar-sounding name, or with Huan Jie's younger brother of the same name.) was a commandery governor and a descendant of Eastern Han official Huan Rong.
 When he was young (less than a year old), his father once received a visit from Wen Jiao, who saw the infant boy and thought that the child was special.
 Huan Yi, because Wen had a high opinion of the child, thus named his son Wen, after Wen Jiao's family name.
 After knowing of the name, Wen Jiao laughed and said, "I'll have to change my surname in the future."

 In c.August 328, during the rebellion of Su Jun, Huan Yi tried to resist Su's forces, but was defeated and killed by Su's general Han Huang, who received help from Huan Yi's subordinate Jiang Bo (江播).
-In 329, after Jiang had already died, Huan Wen killed Jiang's sons to avenge his father, and this was an act that brought him great fame.
+In 329, (Note: Huan Wen's biography indicated that he was 18 (by East Asian reckoning) when he killed Jiang Bo's sons.
+There are no other references as to when Jiang Bo died.) after Jiang had already died, Huan Wen killed Jiang's sons to avenge his father, and this was an act that brought him great fame.
 As he was considered capable, and his father had died for the imperial cause, he was selected as the husband for Emperor Cheng's sister Sima Xingnan (司馬興男) the Princess Nankang.
 He inherited his father's title of "Baron of Wanning", and he gradually rose in rank, eventually becoming the governor of Xu Province (徐州, modern central Jiangsu).
 Emperor Cheng's uncle Yu Yi (庾翼) was impressed with his talent, and often endorsed him for even greater responsibilities.
 During Emperor Kang's brief reign, Huan was one of the few officials who supported Yu's plan for a northern campaign against Later Zhao in 343, although Yu's plan was never actually carried out.
-After Yu's death in 345 (during the reign of Emperor Mu, then a toddler), the chancellor He Chong commissioned Huan to succeed Yu, as the commander of the military forces in the western provinces (roughly modern Hubei, Hunan, Guizhou, and Yunnan), even though some other imperial officials had misgivings about Huan's ambitions and independence.
+After Yu's death in 345, (Note: during the reign of Emperor Mu, who was then a toddler) the chancellor He Chong commissioned Huan to succeed Yu, as the commander of the military forces in the western provinces, (Note: roughly modern Hubei, Hunan, Guizhou, and Yunnan) even though some other imperial officials had misgivings about Huan's ambitions and independence.